Skip to content

 const hash = await walletClient.sendTransaction({

-account: invoker,
+account: delegate,

 authorizationList: [authorization],